 Fry tofu:

-- Heat olive oil on a skillet over medium heat.
-Add grated ginger and tofu cubes, then fry for 25 minutes.
+Heat 3 tbsp olive oil on a skillet over medium heat.
+Add 2 tsp grated ginger and 16 oz tofu cubes, then fry for 25 minutes.
 Toss and turn frequently until all sides of the tofu cubes are golden brown.

 Make sauce:

-- Keep the skillet on low-medium heat and add in the following ingredients: lemongrass, oyster sauce, soy sauce, sugar, dark soy sauce, and lemon juice.
+Keep the skillet on low-medium heat and add in the following ingredients: 3 tbsp lemongrass, 3/2 tbsp oyster sauce, 3/2 tbsp soy sauce, 1/2 tsp sugar, 1 tsp dark soy sauce, and 1 tsp lemon juice.
 Stir quickly so the mixture coagulates and is slightly thickened.
 This must be done within 2 minutes; otherwise, the sauce could get too dense over the heat.

-- Continue to add all the remaining ingredients: ground black pepper, red pepper flakes, and sesame oil.
+Continue to add all the remaining ingredients: 1/2 tsp ground black pepper, 3/2 tsp red pepper flakes, and 1/2 tsp sesame oil.
 Toss the mixture so the tofu cubes are fully coated with the sauce.

-- Sprinkle on some chopped scallions.
+Sprinkle on 1 tbsp chopped scallions.
 Turn off the heat.